Mini Split Installation: A Guide to Ductless Heating and Cooling

 Based on your plan, we will recommend the best spot for your indoor units.
 Then, in each room, we will:

-• Locate the studs on the wall to ensure the best support.
+• Locate studs on the wall for the best support.

-• Drill small holes so we can install the mounting brackets.
+• Drill small holes for mounting bracket installation.

-• Drill additional tiny pilot holes for the refrigerant lines, drain tubing, and control lines.
+• Drill holes for refrigerant lines, drain tubing, and control lines.

 • Connect the control wire to your indoor unit and then push the refrigerant pipe through the wall.